aok1425/K-means-clustering/README.md

-#K-means clustering using NumPy: how many groups can we split donors into?
+#How many groups can we split donors into?
 After taking Andrew Ng's Coursera course on machine learning, I ported his K-means clustering algorithm using the Matlab code from one of the exercises.
 I used this algorithm to answer the question: how many groups can we split donors into?

 Ideally, K-means clustering can segment the data into groups, as shown here: